autc04/Retro68/README.md

 - `MakePEF`, a tool to convert xcoff files to Apple's PEF format.
 - `MakeImport`, a tool to create an xcoff import stub library from a PEF-format library.

+### prepare-headers.sh:

+Apply any necessary patches to Apple's headers; currently, this only modifies `ConditionalMacros.h`.

+### ImportLibraries

+Import Libraries in XCOFF format.
+Based on the list of symbols in Apple's import libraries.
+Generated using the `MakeImport` tool.

 ### libretro